Force over Distance: Chapter 14

 The other man's face tightened.
 “Understood.”

-“We're gonna seal you in the communications room.”
+“We're gonna seal you in the room.”
 Young pocketed the clip from Scott’s weapon before doing the same with his own gun.
-He set both unloaded weapons on the floor.
+He set the unloaded weapons on the floor.
 “Go ahead and switch.
 I'll follow you in a few.”

 “The fuck is wrong with you?”
 Rush asked conversationally.